 Marlin shook his head.
 “I just don’t think I should.”

 Abbey smiled, and asked, “Do you have a better offer?”

 Marlin stared off into space for several seconds as he thought about the frigid cold he would have to endure if he turned her down.
 Finally, he looked intently at the kindest person he had ever met and let his pride go.
 Softly, he said, “Okay.”

-Abigail Grisham pushed her chair back, stood up and looked at Marlin with warm compassion.
-“Let’s go home.”
+Abigail Grisham pushed her chair back, stood up, took Marlin by the arm, and with warm compassion said, “Let’s go home.”